+Eligibility

-- Eligibility - Nonresidential lighting projects that do not meet the criteria for new construction are eligible as retrofit projects.
+Nonresidential lighting projects that do not meet the criteria for new construction are eligible as retrofit projects.
+Retrofit baselines for linear fluorescent lamps and CFLs are not eligible in Oregon.
 Batch projects are a type of retrofit that targets a specific technology and application type across a customer service territory (such as streetlights or area lights).
-Batch lighting projects may be submitted in a single lighting calculator and may include multiple measures. - Requirements and Specifications - Project must achieve at least a 25% kWh reduction, as determined by the lighting calculator.
+Batch lighting projects may be submitted in a single lighting calculator and may include multiple measures.

+Project must achieve at least a 2510% kWh reduction, as determined by the lighting calculator.
 For calculated measures, the minimum payment to the end-user is \$5 per measure, and the fully adjusted savings, as determined by the lighting calculator, must be at least 10% per measure.
-Projects saving 200,000 kWh or more, as determined by the lighting calculator, may, at the customer's discretion, be submitted to BPA at lighting@bpa.gov to request the project be converted to a 100% calculated incentive. - Projects with Networked Lighting Control (NLC) measures have the following additional requirements: - The control product must be listed on the Design Lights Consortium Networked Lighting Control Qualified Products List, and: - The control product model number must be included in the "notes" section of the Measures tab for each measure within a lighting calculator. - BPA will recognize the eligibility of past versions of NLCs that were at one time on the DLC NLC QPL but now no longer are. - Batch retrofit projects have the following additional requirements: - The location of individual installations shall be documented using one of the following available methods: - The customer may enter the site addresses in the "notes" section of the Measures tab for each measure within a lighting calculator; or - The customer may create a separate spreadsheet, to be kept in its customer file, which documents the site address for each installation site. - For measures in batch lighting projects which do not have a physical address, the nearest intersection, utility pole identifier or geographic coordinates may be submitted as documentation.
+Projects saving 200,000 kWh or more, as determined by the lighting calculator, may, at the customer's discretion, be submitted to BPA at lighting@bpa.gov to request the project be converted to a 100% calculated incentive.

+Projects with reporting Networked Lighting Control (NLC) Luminaire Level Lighting Control measures have the following additional requirements:

+- The control product must be listed on the Design Lights Consortium Networked Lighting Control Qualified Products List as meeting Technical Requirements for NLC5.0 or later, and; - The control product model number must be included in the "Nnotes" section of the each Measures tab for each measure within thea lighting calculator. - -BPA recognizes the eligibility of past versions of NLCs that are no longer on the DLC NLC QPL.

+Batch retrofit projects have the following additional requirements:

+For batch retrofit projects Fthe location of individual installations shall be documented using one of the following available methods:

+- The customer may enter the site addresses in the "Nnotes" section of the each Measures tab for each measure within thea lighting calculator; or - The customer may create a separate spreadsheet, to be kept in its customer file, which documents the site address for each installation site. - For measures in batch lighting projects which do not have a physical address, the nearest intersection, utility pole identifier or geographic coordinates may be submitted as documentation.

-DOCUMENTATION DESCRIPTION RETENTION/SUBMITTAL LOCATIONS BPA ENERGY EFFICIENCY TRACKING SYSTEM CUSTOMER FILE New Construction Lighting Projects Completed lighting calculator X Х Product or contractor invoice showing: • Product order or purchase date • Installed cost X One of the following documents: An applicable code compliance form that documents the lighting power allowance and proposed lighting power; or, if not available.
-A document showing the calculated lighting power allowance using applicable code and the proposed lighting power; or, if exempt from code.
-A document showing the calculated lighting power allowance using common practice and the proposed lighting power.
-X Retrofit Lighting Projects Completed lighting calculator.
-X Х Product or contractor invoice showing: • Product order or purchase date • Installed cost Х For batch retrofit projects: Documentation of individual installation location, either in the "notes" section of the lighting calculator or in a separate customer-generated spreadsheet.
+Documentation Description Retention/Submittal Locations BPA ENERGY EFFICIENCY TRACKING SYSTEM Customer File New Construction Lighting Projects Completed lighting calculator х Х Product or contractor invoice showing: • Product order or purchase date • Installed cost X One of the following documents: • An applicable code compliance form that documents the lighting power allowance and proposed lighting power; or, if not available X A document showing the calculated lighting power allowance using applicable code and the proposed lighting power; or, if exempt from code A document showing the calculated lighting power allowance using common practice and the proposed lighting power.

+Documentation Description Retention/Submittal Locations BPA ENERGY EFFICIENCY TRACKING SYSTEM Customer File Completed lighting calculator.
+X X Product or contractor invoice showing:Product order or purchase dateInstalled cost X For batch retrofit projects: Documentation of individual installation location, either in the "notes" section of the lighting calculator or in a separate customer-generated spreadsheet.
 X